Schizophragma hydrangeoides : planting, cultivation and care

 Did you know?

 The name Schizophragma comes from ancient Greek ‘schizo’ (“to split”) and ‘phragma’ (“screen, barrier”).
-The origin of its name simply refers to the shape of its fruiting bodies.
-So no need to panic!
-This beautiful liana will not split the wall it climbs.
+The origin of its name simply refers to the shape of its fruiting structures.
+So don’t panic!
+This lovely liana will not split the wall on which it climbs.
 Unlike other climbing plants, such as ivy, Schizophragma never damages its support.

 Useful resources